alexiwoh/rag-chat-assistant/README.md

 ## 📦 Starting the App

-Once Docker and Ollama are installed and running, run teh following in the Terminal:
+Once Docker and Ollama are installed and running, run the following in the Terminal:

 ```bash
 ./start-app